 The company's plans have met with opposition from employees, who have circulated a letter demanding more transparency from management.

-The speech comes as U.S.-China relations grow increasingly confrontational.
+The speech, delivered at the Hudson Institute, comes as U.S.-China relations grow increasingly confrontational.
 At a news conference last week, U.S. President Donald Trump suggested that his relationship with Chinese President Xi Jinping may no longer be one of friendship.